dfrnt-labs/terminusdb-docs-static/src/app/docs/js-access-control/page.md

 **Returns**: `Promise` - A promise that returns the call status object, 200: if the organization exists and 404: if the organization does not exist

+{% table %}

-Param
+- Param

-Type
+- Type

-Description
+- Description

+---

-orgName
+- orgName

-`string`
+- `string`

-The organization name to check if exists.
+- The organization name to check if exists.

+{% /table %}

 ## createOrganizationRemote